01-edu/public/subjects/get-them-all/README.md

   - 2nd array: all the non-architects.

 - `getClassical`:
-  - 1st array: the architects belonging to the `classical` class.
+  - 1st array: the architects belonging to the `classical` classe.
   - 2nd array: the non-classical architects.

 - `getActive`: